pcaversaccio/hardhat-project-template-ts/README.md

 ## Foundry

-This template repository also includes the [Foundry](https://github.com/foundry-rs/foundry) toolkit.
+This template repository also includes the [Foundry](https://github.com/foundry-rs/foundry) toolkit as well as the [`@nomicfoundation/hardhat-foundry`](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-and-foundry) plugin.

 > If you need help getting started with Foundry, I recommend reading the [📖 Foundry Book](https://book.getfoundry.sh).